New Checkmat update

 • track each other’s progress.

-These are exactly the kinds of mechanics that keep players engaged longer than any rating ever could.
+These are exactly the mechanics that keep players engaged longer than any rating system.

 Offline Mode: The Return of a Classic

-It is also worth highlighting the option to play on one device.
+It is also worth highlighting the ability to play on one device.

-This is a simple but very strong feature:
+It is a simple but very powerful feature:

 • great for playing with friends nearby,